aruship4/recipe-project/README.md

 Question: Do recipes with higher protein levels tend to have higher average ratings than recipes with low protein levels?

-Approach: We compared the average ratings of recipes with protein content above the median versus those at or below the median.
-Since main dishes generally contain more protein, we performed the test within main dishes only to reduce confounding.
+Approach: I compared the average ratings of recipes with protein content above the median versus those at or below the median.
+Since main dishes generally contain more protein, I performed the test within main dishes only to reduce confounding.

-Null (H0) = There is no difference in average ratings between high protein and low protein recipes (mu high protein - mu low protein = 0)
+**Null Hypothesis (H0):** There is no difference in average ratings between high protein and low protein recipes (mu high protein - mu low protein = 0)

-Alternative (H1) = There is a difference in average ratings between high protein and low protein recipes (mu high protein - mu low protein > 0)
+**Alternative Hypotheses (H1)** There is a difference in average ratings between high protein and low protein recipes (mu high protein - mu low protein > 0)

-Test statistic: We used the difference in mean average ratings between high-protein and low-protein recipes as our test statistic (high - low)
+**Test statistic:** I used the difference in mean average ratings between high-protein and low-protein recipes as our test statistic (high - low)

-Method: We performed a permutation test by randomly shuffling the high/low protein labels 5000 times to simulate the distribution of mean differences under the null hypothesis.
+**Method:** I performed a permutation test by randomly shuffling the high/low protein labels 5000 times to simulate the distribution of mean differences under the null hypothesis.

 ### Results